fancycade/tele/SPEC.md

     (int): int

-Despite the second looking like a function definition, because it makes the type annotation clearer
+Despite the second looking like a function definition, this is because it makes the type annotation clearer.

     def foo((int): int): (int): int